voxpupuli/puppet-extlib/REFERENCE.md

 ### dump_args

-Type: Ruby 3.x API
+Type: Ruby 4.x API

-dump_args - prints the args to STDOUT in Pretty JSON format.
+Prints the args to STDOUT in Pretty JSON format.

 Useful for debugging purposes only.
 Ideally you would use this in conjunction with a rspec-puppet unit test.
 Otherwise the output will be shown during a puppet run when verbose/debug options are enabled.

-#### `dump_args()`
+#### `dump_args(Any $args)`

-dump_args - prints the args to STDOUT in Pretty JSON format.
+Prints the args to STDOUT in Pretty JSON format.

 Useful for debugging purposes only.
 Ideally you would use this in conjunction with a rspec-puppet unit test.
 Otherwise the output will be shown during a puppet run when verbose/debug options are enabled.

+Returns: `Undef` Returns nothing.

+##### `args`

-Returns: `Any`
+Data type: `Any`

+The data you want to dump as pretty JSON.

 ### echo